jolyon129/simple-distributed-web-application/README.md

 ## Run the server

+The project is built on Go 1.14 and uses `Go Module`.
+If your go version is lower than this, the `go mod vendor` may cause errors.

 I use `Makefile` to organize commands.
 * `make run-web`: Run `go mod vendor` first to download the required 3rd party libraries(Ginkgo and crypto) and then start the server.
 The server starts at `http://localhost:9000`
 * `make test`: Run `go test -v --race`to call `ginkgo`.
 * `make build`: Build `web` into `./build` directory.
 After building, you can execute `./build/web` to run the server.
 The working directory has to be the root of the project so that the server can access to the HTML file(which is in `./web/template/`)

 ## Logic

+`make run-web` to start the server.

 After starting service, go to `localhost:9000` to enter into the application.
 You can creat your own user or login by using the predefined test user.